 The more I practised, the more my consciousness expanded.
 I became aware of the issues negatively affecting the world, and as I advanced it seemed change was possible.
 I realised that for me, by far the most meaningful impact I could have on the world would be to help people overcome the stress and strain that is creating the collective ‘me first’ dynamic in the world.

 I don’t think any of us question the fact that the world needs to change.
 It’s simply a question of how.
-For Jess and I, it is glaringly obvious that it all springs back to consciousness, and so we are dedicating our lives to working in this field.
+For me and the team here at WWM, it is glaringly obvious that it all springs back to consciousness, and so we are dedicating our lives to working in this field.
 As one of my heroes once said:

 “No problem can be solved from the same level of consciousness that created it.”